A Photographer Provides a Unique Look Inside Mount Sinai Brooklyn During the COVID-19 Pandemic

 Andrea Arzt, LCSW, MSCS, Director of Healthcare Engagement, National Multiple Sclerosis Society

-“MS is variable and unpredictable, with no clear road map,” Ms. Arzt said in the talk, “Multiple Sclerosis: A Clinicians Update,” which was hosted by the Mount Sinai Office for Diversity and Inclusion.
+“MS is variable and unpredictable, with no clear road map,” Ms. Arzt said in the talk, “Multiple Sclerosis: A Clinicians Update.”
 It was part of a series featuring speakers from around the Mount Sinai Health System as well as the community to raise awareness and promote an inclusive and equitable health care environment for people with disabilities.

 MS is a neuroinflammatory disorder that affects the central nervous system.
 It disrupts the flow of information between the brain or spinal cord and the rest of the body, and may lead to symptoms such as fatigue, problems with mobility, balance, vision, and bowel and bladder function.
 Many of these symptoms are not visible to casual observers, adding another layer of challenges for people with MS as they seek accommodation and support.
 “It’s the ‘but you look so good’ syndrome,” Ms. Arzt said.